ALRW/dayAsADev/courseSections/section1.md

 puts 'Hello Ruby'
 ```

 See how syntax highlighting works?
-The IDE recognises the Ruby language and uses colours to differentiate elements of the 'frammar'.
+The IDE recognises the Ruby language and uses colours to differentiate elements of the 'grammar'.
 You may see different colours depending on your chosen theme.

 Save the file.
 Now go to the command line and enter the following: